Towns & Places

 In 1879, Charles Jesse Jones, John A. Stevens, William D., and James R. Fulton established Garden City.
 Jones, a particularly colorful character who earned the nickname “Buffalo” for his skills as a buffalo hunter, was integral to Garden City’s growth in its early days.
 He convinced the railroad to make the city one of its stops.
 Because of his efforts, Jones was named the city’s first mayor.

-Finney County began in about 1880 as Buffalo County and Sequoyah County, named after Sequoyah, the Cherokee Indian responsible for developing the Cherokee alphabet.
+Finney County began in about 1880 as Buffalo County and Sequoyah County, named after Sequoyah, a Cherokee Indian who developed the Cherokee alphabet.
 Later, Garfield County was created using some of its townships.
 However, six years later, Garfield County was declared unconstitutional.

 Finney County was named in honor of Lieutenant Governor Finney, who was from Woodson County.
 When organized, Finney County had a population of about 1,500.
 The assessors’ returns for March 1885 show that the population had remained stationary.
-The summer of 1885 saw the beginning of the tide of immigration, and it has flowed on, increasing in volume ever since.
+The summer of 1885 marked the beginning of the tide of immigration, and it has continued, increasing in volume ever since.

 On December 6, 1883, the Sherlock Post Office was established.